xicato/xig-documentation/api_doc.md

     `/check_user/:network`

-    If :network is omitted, the permissions for the unsecured network will be returned.
+    If network is omitted, the user permissions for the unsecured network will be returned.

 * **Method:**